lynx-x-ray-observatory/soxs/doc/source/command_line/spatial.rst

 .. code-block:: text

-    usage: make_beta_model [-h] [--area AREA] [--append] [--clobber] simput_prefix phlist_prefix ra0 dec0 r_c beta specfile
+    usage: make_beta_model [-h] [--area AREA] [--theta THETA] [--ellipticity ELLIPTICITY] [--append] [--clobber]
+                           simput_prefix phlist_prefix ra0 dec0 r_c beta specfile
                            exp_time

     Create a SIMPUT photon list of a beta-model source.

     positional arguments:
       simput_prefix         The prefix of the SIMPUT file to be used as the root of the catalog.
-If it does not exist, it will be created. phlist_prefix  The prefix of the photon list file to be written. ra0            The right ascension of the source center in degrees. dec0           The declination of the source center in degrees. r_c            The core radius in arcseconds.
+If it does not exist, it will be created.
+      phlist_prefix         The prefix of the photon list file to be written. ra0                   The right ascension of the source center in degrees. dec0                  The declination of the source center in degrees. r_c                   The core radius in arcseconds.
       beta                  The beta parameter.
       specfile              The file containing the spectrum to be used. exp_time              The exposure time to use, in seconds.

     optional arguments:
       -h, --help            show this help message and exit --area AREA           The collecting area to use, in cm^2.
+Default: 30000.0 --theta THETA         The angle through which to rotate the beta model in degrees.
+Only makes sense if ellipticity is added.
+                            Default: 0.0
+      --ellipticity ELLIPTICITY
+                            The ellipticity of the radial profile, expressed as the ratio between the length scales of the x and y coordinates.
+The value of this parameter will shrink or expand the profile in the direction of the "y" coordinate, so you may need to rotate to get the shape you want.
+Default: 1.0
-Default: 30000.0 --append       If set, append a new source an existing SIMPUT catalog.
+      --append              If set, append a new source an existing SIMPUT catalog.
       --clobber             Whether or not to clobber an existing file with the same name.

 Examples
 ++++++++